 or "tcpip".
 Once a device is selected there is no way to deselect it without starting a new item file which can be done with the

 chain keyword, you can however unmap all the

 devices' buttons with <UnMapButtons>.

-Names with spaces in them must be in quotes.
+Names with special characters in them must be quoted and the

 part of the name making it very hard to get the name of a device into an item